frontenddogma/css-optimization-basics/manuscript/production.md

 1) If all our styles are in one style sheet, but a user visits just one page, how can we justify pushing all the unused styles onto them?

-(Note that per RocketFuel and Kissmetrics, the average bounce rate on the Web is around 50%—just to provide some number, as bounce rates actually vary heavily per field as well as per type of content.)
+(Per RocketFuel and Kissmetrics, the average bounce rate on the Web is around 50%—just to provide some number, as bounce rates actually vary heavily per field as well as per type of content.)

 2) Same scenario, if all our styles are in one style sheet, what is a good balance to make sure that the style sheets get cached but we can swiftly roll out updates?